this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - depth_units
      - total vertical depth units (String)

-This function calculates data related to lost circulation including annulus filed, reduction in bottom hole pressure, and equivelant mud weight at TVD.
+This function calculates data related to lost circulation including annulus filled, reduction in bottom hole pressure, and equivalent mud weight at TVD.
 The function takes in seven value inputs(Integers or Floats) and six units input(String).
 To see the range of volume units that can be input into the function see the Volume units section under General Conversions.
-To see the range of riser diameter, drillpipe diamenter and depth units that can be input into the function see the Length units section under General Conversions.
+To see the range of riser diameter, drillpipe diameter and depth units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud weight and liquid added weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 The function returns a dictionary with three sub-dictionaries:

    * - "annulus_filled" which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.
    * - "bottom_hole_pressure" which is a dictionary of different pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.